35 Easy Metal Guitar Songs for Beginners (2023 with Video Lessons)

 Drawing inspiration from the antics and musical genius of Alice Cooper, Opeth set out to create a name for themselves in the genre of progressive metal.
 The group eventually embraced progressive rock, but not after releasing one of their most creative pieces in 2011.
 The Devil’s Orchard is not a piece for absolute beginner guitarists.
 The riff alone can be quite complicated to master.

 Nevertheless, it is still achievable with commitment and perseverance.
-What’s tricky is that your ears may tell your brain that the song is in a Middle Eastern scale.
+What’s tricky is that your ears may tell your brain that the song is on a Middle Eastern scale.
 The fact of the matter is that the song is in a harmonic minor scale.
 Focus on the song’s intro guitar riff.
 This should make you feel more confident about playing the rest of the song.

 26. Crazy Train by Ozzy Osbourne